senarvi/senarvi.github.io/_posts/2015-12-09-quantities-of-information-and-probability-theory.md

 where <span>$x$</span> is iterated over all the possible values of
 <span>$X$</span>.
 In the above formula, entropy is measured with respect to base
-2. Sometimes other bases are used—then the result will not appear in bits, but otherwise it makes no difference in the following discussion.
+2\.
+Sometimes other bases are used—then the result will not appear in bits, but otherwise it makes no difference in the following discussion.

+### Conditional entropy and mutual information

 If we're able to gain some information about a random process through another random variable, the uncertainty of the random process is diminished.